Wanted: freelance fashion designer

 There’s one last minor detail on the whole deal that makes me feel it’s not fair compensation.
 When we were talking, he mentioned how my previous employer saw a real spate of innovation with a big increase in the number of styles offered.
 He described it as “reinventing the line”.
 Well, I knew all about it and why.
 I told him that I’d invented some sewing methods and re-engineered many of the styles that had the effect of lowering allocation and speeding up the sewing process, simultaneously increasing product quality (think Lean).
 If I did the patterns, I’d be giving him all of that and I don’t think it’s fair.
 Not for what he’s offering to pay me.
 Everybody wants a deal but there’s such a thing as cutting too close to the bone.
 I’m just not that desperate and I sincerely doubt that anyone else with the same level of skills are that hungry either.
 It’d be one thing if this were same old, same old sportswear but it’s not.
 I know it’d be more than a minor chat to discuss those sew bys but he hasn’t made allowances to pay me for that, much less for the increase in productivity and profit I’d be adding to his bottom line.

 In sum, as much as I’d love the opportunity to have some fun with a product line that I’m truly passionate about, I have to turn this down.
-If one of you wants it, let me know.
+If one of you wants it,.
 Of course I’ll want to interview you for your suitability for the job as well as making sure you are in full possession of your faculties.
 For all I know, it boils down to good negotiation skills.
 I’m lousy at that.
 A door knob is more skilled at negotiating than I am.
 For what it’s worth, I like the guy, really enjoyed catching up on that side of the business and I sincerely hope we can do business together at some point in the future.
 I think my role may be better suited to speculator.
 There’s no reason I couldn’t develop product ideas in the future and and submit those to him -for a set price.